 Juicing is possibly one of the healthiest things you can incorporate into your diet.
 Adding massive amounts of vitamins and nutrients into your diet from real food can never be a bad thing.

-Whether you are adding a juice here and there or doing a complete juice cleanse, some people find it hard to keep up with the extra cost of juicing.
-Cause let's be honest, if you want to juice, then you're going to eat a lot more fruits and veggies.
+Whether you are adding a juice here and there or doing a complete juice cleanse, some people find it hard to keep up with the extra cost of juicing for health.
+Let’s be honest, if you want to juice, then you’re going to need a lot more fruits and veggies.

 There are 2 main kinds of juicers out there, centrifuge and masticating juicers.
 Centrifuge juicers use blades to cut up your produce and spin your juice through a strainer.
 Masticating juicers chew up your produce and squeeze the juice out.